andeek/protoshiny/README.md

 # Installation

-1. Install the `shinythemes` package with `install.packages("shinythemes")`.
+1. Clone this repo.
-2. Clone this repo.
+2. Use the command `shiny::runApp("application/")` to launch the shiny application.

 # Using the app

 ![screencap](screencap.png)

-After cloning the repo, use the command `shiny::runApp("application/")` to launch the shiny application.
-From here, either upload your own cluster object or use the provided demo datasets.
+After launching the application, either upload your own cluster object or use the provided demo datasets.
 Click the `Visualization` tab to interact with the dendrogram.